justinz6971/justinz6971.github.io/_posts/2018-12-21-flag-project-final-post.md

   (rectangle 300 30 "solid" "blue")
            150 100
            (rectangle 300 200 "outline" "black"))_
--  this shows the first part  of the flag that is shown to be a differentthis process show that its a bunch of overlay and put image. this functions independently by running as it own program and they work in milliseconds and that with code like put-image and overlay which can connect to the image or flag that you are trying to make in any code that different.
+-  This shows the first part  of the flag that is shown to be a differentthis process show that its a bunch of overlay and put image. this functions independently by running as it own program and they work in milliseconds and that with code like put-image and overlay which can connect to the image or flag that you are trying to make in any code that different than wescheme.
 -

 * * *